-For presentation purposes the software was installed and operated in the Amazon Web Services cloud.
+For presentation purposes the software was installed and operated in the Amazon Web Services (AWS) cloud.
+The step involving Petrel* required moving the data from AWS to DELFI hosted on Google Cloud Platform and back, adding a multi-cloud component to the workflow.

 For operators and for service companies performing integrated reservoir studies, data exchange standards make it much easier and cost-effective to build workflows involving multiple software platforms, while reducing the workload of data management support staff in overseeing the data exchange process.
 This increased flexibility and efficiency frees up more time and resources to enrich the reservoir model.